BATUHAN-ANKARA/BookHubBack/README.md

 ## API Documentation

-You can access the API documentation soon, we are preparing the docs.
+You can access the API documentation here https://app.theneo.io/btu/bookhub.
 This documentation provides details about API usage, parameters, and responses.

 ## Installation